-However, for the purposes of this description, I will only review the trail from the upper parking area to the Kaaterskill Falls overlook platform.
+However, I will only review the trail from the upper parking area to the Kaaterskill Falls overlook platform for this description.
 It may be the hike with the highest return on investment in NY.
 The trailhead is at the end of Laurel House Road.

 First things first.
 It’s fairly simple, stay on the marked, well-graded gravel path.

 To the upper falls from Laurel-House Road